-Flat feet, commonly known as collapsed arch, is a condition where the natural arch of the foot is flattened.
-This natural curvature in our feet maintains our balance and distributes body weight when we walk, run, or stand.
+Flat feet, commonly known as fallen arches, refers to the collapse of the natural arch in our feet.
+This natural curve helps maintain our balance while walking, running, or standing and distributes the load on our body.
 However, the collapse of this arch can lead to far more problems than we might notice in our daily lives.

 What Causes Flat Feet?